It’s the top issue for both major parties, even as the nation settles into the new presidency

 Overall, long-term care is among the most expensive costs we’ll pay later in life.
 If you can afford it, move to a state where the cost isn’t as high.
 Sadly, that’s not a viable solution for most of us.

 Because Americans are earning less and therefore saving less, there is a very real possibility that we will outlive our savings.
 Many older Americans fear that they will run out of money before they run out of life.
 No matter what your age is reading this, don’t fret.
 It’s never too late to start saving, even if you believe you’re too old.
 However, the younger you are, the more of an advantage you have.
-Stash your cash away in an IRA, or match your employer’s 401(k) contribution, cut your obsessive spending habits wherever you can and make sure you’re putting money away that you won’t touch until you’re of retirement age.
+Stash your cash away in an IRA, or match your employer’s 401(k) contribution.
+You can cut your obsessive spending habits wherever.
+Don’t forget to make sure you put money away that you won’t touch until you’re of retirement age.

 Meet the Author